Hearing on President-Elect Trump's Proposed Tariffs

 It does.

-Look, I don't have a PhD, but I always then worry about nominal interest rates' effects on the selling of debt.
+Look, I don't have a PhD, but I always then worry about nominal interest rates effects on the selling of debt.

 A good example, I mean, look what happened to Brazil yesterday and other countries that have also tried to do some of the management of the currency value.

-You know, the debt markets, particularly a country like ours, we brought, what, $10 trillion to market last year?
+You know, the debt markets, particularly a country like ours, we brought, what, $10 trillion to market last year.

 And with our demographics, it's going to get worse.

-Our demographics and our binging on debt.
+And I think that's partially future expectations of our demographics and our binging on debt.

-tax receipts as an offset to a debt where, you know, we have a CR heading to the floor that may be about to add another $140 billion of an offset.
+So I'm trying to work with our brothers and sisters on this committee and ways and means on how do we maximize economic productivity and growth tax receipts as an offset to a debt where we have a CR heading to the floor that may be about to add another $140 billion of An offset debt.

-So that means our baseline now is already, what, 2 .3 trillion debt this coming year?
+So that means our baseline now is already, what, 2.3 trillion debt this year coming year?

-We've got a math problem.
+We got a math problem.

-And so is a tariff, destination tax, choosing those who we like and incentivizing trade with them and punishing those we don't?
+And so is a tariff destination tax choosing those who we like and incentivizing trade with them and punishing those we don't.

-Remember, 100 % of the debt, basically from today through the next 10 years, is interest and demographics.
+Remember, 100% of the debt basically from today through the next 10 years is interest and demographics.

 It's health care costs.